Dachshund Characteristics

 Lifetime Dachshund Cost

-Looking at the expenses that you may have to manage for your Dachshund throughout their life, you can expect a lifetime cost of around $18,000-$20,000.
-This figure is estimated by adding the initial costs of $500 + buying cost of $1500, one-time costs of $800, and annual expenses of $1200-$1500 for its life span of 12-14 years.
+When reviewing the expenses that you may have to manage throughout your Dachshund's life, you can expect a lifetime cost of around $18,000-$20,000.
+This figure is estimated by adding the initial costs of $500 + buying cost of $1500, one-time costs of $800, and annual expenses of $1200-$1500 over the course 12-14 years.

 How can Spot Pet Insurance help?